Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Application of the SBD technique to cluster synchronization

 \subsection{Performance of the SBD technique applied to cluster synchronization}

 For the case of cluster synchronization, we can also define a transformation corresponding to the trivial simultaneous block diagonalization (TSBD.)
 This corresponds to the transformation that separates the perturbation parallel to the synchronization manifold from the perturbation transverse to the synchronization manifold.
-By choosing $\tilde P=\oplus_{i=1}^C G_i$ where $G_i$ is an orthogonal matrix of dimension $N_i$ with one of its columns equal to $\textbf{1}_{N_i}/\sqrt{N_i}$ we obtain the trivial simultaneous block diagonalization
+By choosing $\tilde P=\oplus_{i=1}^C G_i$ where $G_i$ is an orthogonal matrix of dimension $N_i$ with one of its columns having entries that are all the same and equal to $\textbf{1}_{N_i}/\sqrt{N_i}$ we obtain the trivial simultaneous block diagonalization

 where the block $B_{\mbox{par}}$ is $C$-dimensional and the block $B_{\mbox{orth}}$ is $(N-C)$-dimensional.
 Hence, the largest block produced by the TSBD will have dimension $L=\max{(C,N-C)}$.
 Thus for the case of cluster synchronization, we define the performance index,